-The plastic cold water storage tank is in the apex roof void.
+The kitchen units are fitted with a stainless steel sink.

-The kitchen units are fitted with a stainless steel sink, there is a dated white wash hand basin in the utility room, and the bathroom has a three piece semi modern white suite.
+The cloakroom has a semi modern white wash hand basin and w.c., and there is a mixed age three piece white suite in the bathroom.

 Heating and hot water